The Fantastic Four: First Steps: Box office

 The Fantastic Four: First Steps grossed $274.3 million in the United States and Canada, and $247.6 million in other territories, for a worldwide total of $521.9 million.

 On July 22, 2025, the film was projected to make $100–110 million at the domestic box office, with an additional $90–100 million overseas for a total of $190–210 million during its opening weekend.
 The film made $24.4 million in Thursday night previews, the biggest preview box office of 2025, surpassing that of Superman, which had been released two weeks earlier.
 It collected $57 million on its first day, ranking below A Minecraft Movie as the second-highest opening day for a 2025 film.
-The film would end up debuting to $117.6 million at the domestic box office, below that of Superman, and a total of $216.7 million globally.
+It ended up debuting to $117.6 million at the domestic box office, below that of Superman, and a total of $216.7 million globally.
 The film dropped 80% on its second Friday, the second biggest Friday-to-Friday drop for any comic book movie in 2025, behind Captain America: Brave New World, earning $11.7 million.

-The Fantastic Four: First Steps retained the top spot at the box office in its second weekend, but it declined by 66% with a gross of $38.7 million.
-Likewise, the film remained at number one for two consecutive weekends in the United Kingdom and Ireland, grossing £3 million ($4.1 million) in its second week and bringing its cumulative total to £15.3 million ($20.4 million) in those markets.
+The Fantastic Four: First Steps retained the top spot at the US/Canadian box office in its second weekend, but it declined by 66% with a gross of $38.7 million.
+Likewise, it remained at number one for two consecutive weekends in the United Kingdom and Ireland, grossing £3 million ($4.1 million) in its second week and bringing its cumulative total to £15.3 million ($20.4 million) in those markets.
 During its third weekend, the film fell to third place, grossing $15.8 million behind Freakier Friday and Weapons.
+The Fantastic Four: First Steps finished its run as the ninth highest-grossing film of 2025 in the U.S. and Canada.